Dr. Elham Atashi is the Co-Director and Associate Teaching Professor in the Justice and Peace Studies Program.

 She is a certified mediator and international negotiator having received her training from the Program on Negotiation at Harvard Law School.
 She has published on issues relating to peace negotiations, conflict transformation, peacebuilding, post war justice and reconciliation.
 She serves on the editorial board of the African Peace and Conflict Journal and has been on a consultative body of several organizations developing mechanisms for dealing with the legacy of the past atrocities and historical injustices.
 Dr. Atashi also works extensively as a practitioner for several organizations providing support in transformative local community truth telling, reconciliation, justice and peace building initiatives.
 She is also a professional facilitator conducting dialogues for groups in conflict and co-existence workshops for youth from Israel-Palestine, Northern Ireland, Afghanistan, India, and Pakistan.
-She has worked extensively with displaced and refugee youth communities and in developing peace education curriculum.
+She has worked extensively with migrant and refugee youth communities and in developing peace education curriculum.

 Dr. Andria Wisler became the Executive Director of the Center for Social Justice in January 2013.